Japan Lawyers Association for Freedom (JLAF)

 Jiyū Hōsōdan

 The Japan Lawyers Association for Freedom (自由法曹団, JLAF) was established in 1921 with the purpose of "ensuring fundamental human rights, strengthening democracy, and contributing to the creation of a peaceful, independent, and democratic Japan (JLAF website).
-The members include 2,100 attorneys, and there are 41 branches throughout the country.
+The members include 2,000 attorneys, and there are 41 branches throughout the country.
+It actively engages in constitutional issues from various perspectives, including national security, human rights, education, local autonomy, and historical issues.

 This association's website contains many official statements and resolutions against constitutional revision and related issues.